 In the United States, we currently own or co-own five iron ore mines in Michigan and Minnesota.
-We are currently operating the two iron mines in Michigan and two of the three iron ore mines in Minnesota.
-One of our three iron ore operations in Minnesota is temporarily idled due to reductions in iron ore pellet nominations from our customers due to the continued oversupply of steel in the U.S. market as a result of record levels of imported steel which stems from excess supply in the global markets; however, we expect it to restart in August, 2016.
+We are currently operating one of the two iron mines in Michigan and two of the three iron ore mines in Minnesota.
 Our Asia Pacific operations consist solely of our Koolyanobbing iron ore mining complex in Western Australia.

 Also, for the majority of 2015, we operated two metallurgical coal operations in Alabama and West Virginia.
 In December 2015, we completed the sale of these operations, which marked our exit from the coal business.
-As of March 31, 2015, management determined that our North American Coal operating segment met the criteria to be classified as held for sale under Accounting Standards Codification, or ASC, 205, Presentation of Financial Statements As such, all current year and historical North American Coal operating segment results are included in our financial statements incorporated by reference in this prospectus and classified within discontinued operations.
+As of March 31, 2015, management determined that our North American Coal operating segment met the criteria to be classified as held for sale under Accounting Standards Codification, or ASC, 205, Presentation of Financial Statements.
+As such, all current year and historical North American Coal operating segment results are included in our financial statements incorporated by reference in this prospectus and classified within discontinued operations.